 Helicopter Tour

-Unless you are an alpinist, you won’t be summiting many mountains in January.
+You likely won’t be summiting many mountains in January unless you are an alpinist.
 What’s the next best way to get a view from above?
 A helicopter tour!
 Helicopter tours run daily out of Canmore and will take you to see sights like the Three Sisters, or the “Matterhorn of the Rockies,” aka Mount Assiniboine.
+It’s also possible to book a heli tour in David Thompson Country while enjoying Abraham Lake with Rockies Heli!

-Enjoying a helicopter tour doesn’t come cheap, though, and definitely one of those splurge-worthy activities.
+Enjoying a helicopter tour doesn’t come cheap, though, and it is definitely one of those splurge-worthy activities.

 Check Out Helicopter Tours